 We recommend the Leak Resistant Everyday Undie as a great option for daily use during pregnancy.
 They double as protection against bladder leaks, and the multi-way stretch fabric makes these undies comfortable to wear below your belly as your baby grows.

 Buy a few pairs to get you through your pregnancy, and simply throw them in the wash on a gentle cycle and hang or lay flat to dry.

 An increase in moisture down there can increase your chances of getting a yeast infection or bacterial vaginosis.
 Be sure to rinse your vagina regularly with warm water, and dry off before getting dressed.
 Always avoid scented soaps and douching, as they can create serious irritation and disrupt your pH levels.

 You might also consider adding probiotics to your diet to fight off yeast infections, but be sure to talk to your doctor before taking any new supplements.

 Another way to decrease your risk of infection when dealing with pregnancy discharge is to wear loose-fitting bottoms and breathable fabrics.
 Certain materials, like polyester, and tight-fitting pants can trap moisture and invite bad bacteria to the party.

 Vaginal discharge is a fact of life, and something that is totally normal during pregnancy.
 It protects your vaginal canal from carrying infection up to the womb, and prepares your body for delivery.
-And although an increase in discharge can be an annoyance during pregnancy, Proof absorbent underwear can help.
+And although an increase in discharge can be an annoyance during pregnancy, Proof absorbent period underwear can help.
 Talk to your doctor if you have concerns, or if you notice abnormal changes like increased thickness, discoloration, and strong odors in your discharge.